faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 # Interests
 interests:
+  - Computer Vision
   - Deep Learning
-  - Computer Vision
   - Machine Learning
   - AI for Social and Economic Development
   - Ethical AI Practices

 # Education
 education:
-  - area: Bachelor of Science in Electronics and Communication Engineering
+  - area: Bachelor of Engineering in Electronics and Communication Engineering
-    institution: Delta Higher Institute of Engineering and Technology, Egypt
+    institution: Delta Higher Institute of Engineering and Technology in Egypt, 2026 (expected)
     date_start: 2021-10-01
     date_end: 2026-07-01
     summary: 'Specialization in Machine Learning and Computer Vision with a GPA of 3.2/4.0.
 Relevant coursework includes Python Programming, Computer Science, Statistics, Linear Algebra, and more.'